documentnode/documentnode.io/Overview.md

 ## Offline site builder

-Once the website is ready, you may want to change the top-level menus, background colours, footer links, site logos, creating more custom pages, and so on.
+Once the website is ready, you may want to change the top-level menus, background colors, footer links, site logos, creating more custom pages, and so on.
 Everything like this can be done quickly on the spot, using the offline site builder.

 ![screen-site-toolbar-desc](screen-site-toolbar-desc.png)